 - Ticket + Thames cruise: to admire the city from two unique perspectives

-Tickets for groups and school trips
+Tickets for groups and school groups

-When to visit: best times and periods
+When to visit: opening hours and best times

 Opening hours

-- Summer (April-October): 10:00 AM – 10:00 PM (last entry at 9:30 PM)
+- Summer (April–October): 10:00 AM–10:00 PM (last admission at 9:30 PM)

-- Winter (November-March): 10:00 AM – 7:00 PM (last entry at 6:30 PM)
+- Winter (November–March): 10:00 AM–7:00 PM (last admission at 6:30 PM)

-- Closed: usually December 25th
+- Closed: usually on December 25

 Best times to visit